Aceallio/wp-olive/README.md

 ## Install
 **NB:** This is a template repository. **Please do not install a new site on this repository!**

 1. To install this starter theme on a new project, create a new repository using this as a template.
-The steps are detailed in the **Set up Website Theme** section of the SBX WordPress Development Guide.
+The steps are detailed in the **Set up Website Theme** section of the Aceall WordPress Development Guide.
 2. Once a new repository has been created from this one, run the command below to install the site and tart the frontend development build.
 Make sure to update the GitHub repository URL to that of the newly-created repository.

 ```
-    git clone git@github.com:starboxtech/the_new_project_repo.git
+    git clone git@github.com:Aceallio/the_new_project_repo.git
     composer install
     npm install
     npm audit fix